rahulkumar-aws/study-notebook/random-notes/sample_profile.md

     """Fetches tables from the schema, using INFORMATION_SCHEMA for MSSQL and Oracle.""" logger.info(f"🔍 Getting tables from schema `{schema}` for {jdbc_url}...")

-    # ✅ Use different queries for MSSQL & Oracle
     if "sqlserver" in jdbc_url:
         query = f"(SELECT TABLE_NAME FROM INFORMATION_SCHEMA.TABLES WHERE TABLE_SCHEMA = '{schema}' AND TABLE_TYPE = 'BASE TABLE') AS table_list"
     elif "oracle" in jdbc_url: